It is a white, solid, aromatic, crystalline hydrocarbon, best known as the main ingredient in mothballs.

 Although the composition of coal tar varies with the coal from which it is produced, typical coal tar is about 10% by weight of naphthalene.

-In industrial practice, coal tar distillation produces an oil that contains approximately 50 percent naphthalene, along with a variety of other aromatic compounds.
+In industrial practice, coal tar distillation produces oil that contains approximately 50 percent naphthalene, along with a variety of other aromatic compounds.

 The crude naphthalene resulting from this process is approximately 95 percent naphthalene by weight.
-The main impurity is the aromatic sulfur-containing compound, benzothiophene.
+The main impurity is the aromatic sulfur-containing compound benzothiophene.
 Naphthalene derived from petroleum is generally purer than that derived from coal tar.

 The most familiar use for mothballs is as a household fumigant, as in mothballs.
-In a sealed container of naphthalene granules, naphthalene vapors accumulate to levels toxic to adult and larval forms of many moths that are destructive to textiles.
+In a sealed container of naphthalene granules, naphthalene vapors accumulate to levels toxic to an adult and larval forms of many moths that are destructive to textiles.

-Other fumigant uses of naphthalene include use in the soil as a pesticide fumigant, and in attic spaces to repel animals.
+Other fumigant uses of naphthalene include use in the soil as a pesticide fumigant and in attic spaces to repel animals.

 In the past, naphthalene was administered orally to kill parasitic worms in livestock.

 Large volumes of naphthalene are used as a chemical intermediate to produce other chemicals.
-The most important use of naphthalene is the industrial production of phthalic anhydride, although more phthalic anhydride is manufactured from o-xylene than from naphthalene.
+The most important use of naphthalene is the industrial production of phthalic anhydride, although more phthalic anhydride is manufactured from o-xylene than naphthalene.